swiftlang/swift-evolution/proposals/NNNN-package-manager-product-definitions.md

 ## Motivation

 Currently, the Swift Package Manager has only a limited notion of the products that are built for a package.
-It has a set of rules by which it infers implicit products based on the contents of the targets in the package, and it also has a small amount of undocumented, unsupported package manifest syntax for explicitly declaring products, but it provides no supported way for package authors to declare what their packages produce.
+It does have a set of rules by which it infers implicit products based on the contents of the targets in the package, and it also has a small amount of undocumented, unsupported package manifest syntax for explicitly declaring products, but it provides no supported way for package authors to declare what their packages produce.

 Also, while the Swift Package Manager currently supports dependencies between packages, it has no support for declaring a dependency on anything more fine-grained than a package.

-Such fine-grained dependencies are often desired, and this desire has in the past been expressed as a request for the ability to define a dependency on an arbitrary target in a package.
+Such fine-grained dependencies are often desired, and this desire has in the past been expressed as a request for the ability to declare a dependency on an arbitrary target in a package.
 That, in turn, leads to requests to provide access control for targets, since a package author may want control over which targets can be independently accessed from outside the package.

 Even if visibility control for targets were to be provided (indeed, an early draft of the package manifest syntax had the notion of "publishing" a target to external clients), there would still be no way for the package author to declare anything about the kind of product that should be built.